-- Someone experienced can do sugaring quickly with the paste.
+- Someone who has an experience in working with the paste, can do sugaring quickly.
 Large amounts of hair can be taken out at once and finished faster than waxing.
 With most waxes, you have to apply them to a limited area –remove, go to your next area- remove and so forth.
-With sugaring you can speed things up by applying the paste to a very large area, and it won't dry out, even if you take it off in smaller sections.
+Working with the wax, you have to apply it on the limited zone, working on every area one by one, when in sugaring you can speed things up by applying the paste to a very large area, and it won't dry out, even if you take it off in smaller sections.

 - Easy cleanup.
-Both the paste and gel are water soluble, meaning you can clean off any residue left on the skin with plain water, unlike regular wax.
+Both the paste and gel are water soluble, so you can clean off any residue that was left on the skin with just a water, unlike regular wax.

-- Sugar right in your home.
+- You can do sugaring without leaving your home.
 Entire sugaring hair removal kits, supplies can be bought online, or you can whip your paste at home.
-(Be aware of conditions or circumstances in which you shouldn't sugar, and follow all instructions).
+(Be aware of special conditions when sugaring is not allowed, and follow the instructions).

-- It's hard to find a pro that does the technique using the paste.
-Some salons and spas use a wax that has been mixed with sugar, and advertises it as sugaring - but it isn't the same.
-Other places do use the gel, but few placed ( compared to waxing) use the paste.
+- It's hard to find a good professional, who can use both technique and the paste correctly.
+Some salons and spas use a wax that has been mixed with sugar, and advertises it Other places use the gel, but only few ( compared to waxing) use the paste.

 - Some hair growth is needed.
 1/16 of an inch is required when using the traditional technique with the paste, which is about 2-5 days of hair growth after shaving.
-Using the gel requires 1/4 inch of hair growth.
+Using the gel requires 1/4 inches of the hair growth.

 - Lack of knowledge or cleanliness can lead to disaster.
-If contraindications(circumstances or conditions when you shouldn't get sugaring) are simply unknown or ignored, the skin could end up extremely red, and even become scabby.
-Salons or spas not adhering to safe and sanitary procedures could give a client a skin infection, or even a disease.
+If contraindications(circumstances or conditions when you shouldn't get sugaring) are simply unknown or ignored, the skin could end up being extremely red, and even become scabby.
+Salons and spas that are not following sanitary and safety rules properly, can leave the client with a skin infection, or even a disease.